mailreactor/bmad-mailreactor/docs/hc-team-architecture.md

 If a command does not work ASK for help.
 Do not try and explore alternatives.

+### 3rd party library
+Consult the docs of all 3rd party libraries to ensure code is minimal and focused.
+Do not reinvent the wheel and use libraries canonically.

+### Focused sharp code
+Keep code and comments focused and sharp, easy to understand and minimal.

+### Tests
+Only test functionality that we have added.
+Do not test Python machinery.

 ### Git Operations
 - **NO GIT COMMITS** - HC handles ALL git operations
 - **NO GIT REVERTS** - HC handles version control